-Indonesia had their goalkeeper sent off after two minutes.
-The replacement let in a potentially pivotal ninth goal eight minutes from the end.
-Included in the final tally were two penalties.
+Indonesia's goalkeeper was sent off after two minutes.
+The replacement let in a potentially key ninth goal eight minutes from time.
+In the final tally were two penalties.

-Taylor, who took charge of England for one game in 2000, was criticised for taking the job in Bahrain, where the pro-democracy movement has been brutally suppressed.
-Several of the country's best players are currently banned from playing for the national side after taking part in protests in the capital Manama, after which they were arrested and imprisoned.
-"I am just a football manager," was Taylor's stance when he arrived.
-"Since I've been here there have been more problems in England than there have been in Bahrain," he said.
+Taylor, pictured left, who took charge of England for one game in 2000, was criticised for taking the job in Bahrain, where the democracy movement has been suppressed.
+Several players are banned from the national side after taking part in protests.

-Fifa is expected to wait for the official reports on the Bahrain match before deciding whether any action or further investigation is required.
+Fifa is expected to wait for the official match reports before deciding whether any action is required.